EvidentSecurity/esp-sdk-python/docs/UsersApi.md

 first_name = 'first_name_example' # str | The first name of the user
 last_name = 'last_name_example' # str | The last name of the user
-include = 'include_example' # str | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information. (optional) disable_daily_emails = true # bool | Specifies whether the daily emails should be turned off or not (optional) phone = 'phone_example' # str | The phone number of the user (optional) role_id = 56 # int | The ID of the role of the user.
+include = 'include_example' # str | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information. (optional) access_level = 'access_level_example' # str | The level of access this user has.
+Team access has access to items belonging only to that team.
+Sub Organization access has access to items belonging only to all teams under that sub organization.
+Organization access has access to all sub organizations and teams under that organization.
+Valid values are organization_level, sub_organization_level, team_level (optional) disable_daily_emails = true # bool | Specifies whether the daily emails should be turned off or not (optional) phone = 'phone_example' # str | The phone number of the user (optional) role_id = 56 # int | The ID of the role of the user.
 Only a manager can set or modify the role id. (optional)